Probates, Wills, Trusts & Guardianships

 - Washington State Bar Association, for the public, consumer information, pamphlets published by the WSBA as an introductory guide to probate.
 This short guide discusses a variety of topics from fees and costs to taxes to the role of the Court.

-- Washington State Department of Revenue, Affidavit of Successor (PDF).
-When a person dies without a will, their estate is distributed as ordered by law.
-The second page of this form includes a very clear chart of the lines of descent and distribution.
+- Washington State Probate: When a person dies without a will, their estate is distributed as ordered by law.
+T

 - Self-Help Support, Resources for Self Represented Litigants.
 A comprehensive self-help website developed to offer resources for self-represented litigants and those who assist them.

 - Spokane County Superior Court, guardian and trust local court forms, instructions and forms for use in Spokane County's Superior Court Guardianship Monitoring Program.